rocksyne/Raspberry-Pi-MCP3208/README.md

 # Raspberry-PI-MCP3208
-Read ADC data from MCP3208 on Raspberry Pi.
+Read data from MCP3208 on Raspberry Pi.

 # Documentation